About

 Rachel maintains ongoing education through Breech Without Borders and related trainings, supporting families seeking both skilled breech support and the option of a physiological vaginal breech birth.

-Over the years, Rachel has attended a wide range of home births, including VBAC, twin, and breech births, while continually deepening her clinical judgment and hands-on skills.
+Over the years, she has attended a wide range of home births, including VBAC, twin, and breech births, while continually deepening her clinical judgment and hands-on skills.

-For Rachel, midwifery is about tending both the practical and the profound, holding readiness for the unexpected while honoring the sacred story unfolding within each family.
+For Rachel, midwifery means tending both the practical and the profound, holding readiness for the unexpected while honoring the weight and significance of each family’s story.

 Prenatal Massage, Craniosacral Therapy, Spinning Babies Body Balancing, Breech Release, Traditional Midwifery, Homebirth in Kansas City, Missouri, Kansas